Confession: I'm a Woman, and I Shave My Face

 I grew up with blond lip hair — a mustache, if you will, but I try to avoid calling it that at all costs.
-As a teen, I didn't deal with terrible acne (that came later in life — yay hormones) but instead was bestowed with a patch of blond hair on my upper lip.
+As a teen, I didn't deal with terrible acne (that came later in life, lucky me) but instead was bestowed with a patch of blond hair on my upper lip.
 Sure, almost everyone has a little bit of fuzz, but for me, it wasn't peach fuzz — it was very noticeable.
 And I was ready to do whatever it took to get rid of it.

 I tried every hair-removal process in the book — Nair, threading, waxing, and even bleach (but considering it was already blond, that didn't help).
 At 18, I opted for laser hair removal and it worked OK, but then I went off to college and didn't finish my sessions, so the hair grew back.

 First things first, let's clear something up: facial shaving for women isn't news.
-In fact, dermaplaning is the fancier option that spas offer to help take off a layer of dead skin and peach fuzz.
+(Another thing it also is not, contrary to what you've seen on TikTok: an anti-aging holy grail.)
+Rather, dermaplaning is the fancier option to shaving that spas offer to help take off a layer of dead skin and peach fuzz.
 Additionally, many spas advocate for face shaving because removing those baby hairs helps products absorb into your skin better.
 It gives you a gorgeous glow, and in turn, your fuzz is gone.

-To dermaplane at home, aka shave your face, you'll need a special razor, like The Tinkle ($6), the Touch N Brow Razors ($6), or the Dermaflash Luxe Dermaplaning Exfoliation & Peach Fuzz Removal Device ($199).
+To dermaplane at home, aka shave your face, the first thing you'll need is a good razor, like The Tinkle ($4), the Touch N Brow Razors ($5), or the Dermaflash Luxe Dermaplaning Exfoliation & Peach Fuzz Removal Device ($159, originally $199).
 I shaved my jawline and upper lip, under my chin, and my forehead and even cleaned up the hair by my ears.
 And you know what?
 It was awesome.
 Afterward, I got so many compliments on my skin, and when I revealed my secret, people would go from pure shock to running to the store and buying their own razors.

 How to Shave Your Face